The cliff swallow is a small, stocky songbird. It is about 5 inches (12.7 cm) in length and has a wingspan of 11-11.8 inches (27.9-30 cm).

 It avoids heavy forests, deserts, and high mountains.

 The cliff swallow eats flying insects.
-One study found the stomach contents of a cliff swallow to be ants, bees, wasps, beetles, flies, dragonflies, moths, and butterflies.
+One study found the stomach contents of a cliff swallow consisted of ants, bees, wasps, beetles, flies, dragonflies, moths, and butterflies.

-It hunts in areas with low-growing plants, like meadows, fields, and wetlands.
+It hunts in areas with low-growing plants, such as meadows, fields, and wetlands.
 The cliff swallow hunts from dawn to dusk.

 The female lays 1-6 creamy white, spotted eggs in the nest.
 Upon hatching, chicks are helpless and have no feathers.
 After leaving the nest, young cliff swallows gather in a large group.
 Even though they gather in large groups, cliff swallow parents can find their young by the sound of their voice.

-The cliff swallow has a lifespan of 5 to 6 years in the wild.
+The cliff swallow has a lifespan of 5-6 years in the wild.
 The oldest known cliff swallow lived to be 11 years old.

 Threats to cliff swallows in the state include the impact of climate change, the effects of insecticides, and changes in food supply.